Tomshiii/ahk/README.md

 autodismiss error.ahk | A script from [Taran](https://github.com/TaranVH/) to remove an annoying dialogue box in premiere that treats you like a child right click premiere.ahk | A script from [Taran](https://github.com/TaranVH/) to move the playhead in premiere with the right mouse button scripts f keys taken.xlsx | An Excel doc I use to track all the button combinations used in my scripts so I know what is/isn't available.

-## Version Information:
-These scripts are all for v1.1 of AutoHotkey.
-From my testing most of them will not work in the upcoming v2.0 without heavy modification.
-I'm not exactly much of a coder so trying to port over a lot of functionality into said newer version is definitely leaving me scratching my head but the hope is to one day do that(?).
-Until then, scripts that work in v2.0 include (none currently):
-- [ ] My Scripts.ahk
-- [ ] fkey auto launch.ahk
-- [ ] Resolve_Example.ahk
-- [ ] Alt_menu_acceleration_disabler.ahk
-- [ ] autodismiss error.ahk
-- [ ] right click premiere.ahk